 We endeavour to give you the results of the test as soon as possible the following day.
 The school cannot offer a place to a student, without passing the test.

 If a place is not offered because of oversubscription or failure to pass the test, parents have the right to appeal.
 This should be done by submitting a letter to the school stating your case and any supporting information.
-You will then be invited to make your case in person to an independent appeals panel.
+You will then be invited to make your case to an independent appeals panel.
 An appeal hearing can take up to a term to be heard because an appeal panel has to be appointed and a venue booked.
-You will have the opportunity to present your case verbally at the hearing as well as on paper.
+You will have the opportunity to present your case virtually at the hearing as well as on paper.
 A representative from the school will also attend the hearing, stating the reason why admission has been refused.
 The school does not have a role in making the final decision in an appeal because it is entirely at the discretion of the independent panel.

 Admissions to Year 11